A new Mertens decomposition of $\mathscr{Y}^{g,\xi}$-submartingale systems. Application to BSDEs with weak constraints at stopping times: Appendix

 In this section, we study a related game problem.
 We show that, given a threshold process $(M_t^{\alpha})$, the minimal initial process $\mathcal{Y}^\alpha$ corresponds to the value of an optimal stopping problem.
-More precisely, we provide some conditions under which one can interchange the inf-sup and obtain the existence of a saddle point.
-This problem is in general non trivial, and the additional complexity in our case is due to the presence of the control $\alpha$ in the obstacle $\Phi(t, M_t^\alpha)$.\\
+More precisely, we provide some conditions under which one can interchange the inf and the sup and deduce the existence of a saddle point.
+This problem is in general non-trivial, and the additional complexity in our case is due to the presence of the control $\alpha$ in the obstacle $\Phi(t, M_t^\alpha)$.\\